What Are Barbiturates?

 Most barbiturates aren’t harmful when taken as prescribed, but excessive amounts or combining Barbiturates with other drugs or alcohol creates a harmful experience.
 Barbiturates have also been used as date rape drugs, most prominently in the many accusations against comedian Bill Cosby.
 They are becoming less and less prescribed by doctors as Benzodiazepines have replaced them.
-This is because there is an impression that Benzodiazepines, or Benzos, have gentler and less risky side effects.
+This is because Benzodiazepines, or benzos, are considerably less addictive and carry a much lower risk of accidental overdose.

 In 2013, Barbiturates caused 396 deaths, including Barbiturates in connection to other drugs, suicide, or mental illnesses.
 1 in 3 US households contained at least 1 bottle of Barbiturates.
 A survey of high school students revealed 2.8% of students used Barbiturates in 2001.